yonicsurny/tumblrdl/README.md

 Replace blog_name by the desired blog name (e.g. brainmess).

 ###Advanced
-Several options or available, for detailed help and usage examples run the following command:
+Several options are available, for detailed help and usage examples run the following command:

 	php tumblrdl.php -h (or --help)